goatcorp/FFXIVQuickLauncher/README.md

 ## How to install

-[Download the latest release from the releases](https://github.com/goaaats/FFXIVQuickLauncher/releases/latest) page, unzip it into any folder you can easily access it and launch XIVLauncher.exe - then just follow the instructions!
+[Download the latest "Setup.exe" from the releases](https://github.com/goaaats/FFXIVQuickLauncher/releases/latest) page and run it.
+XIVLauncher will start and will be installed to your start menu.
+To uninstall, you can use the Windows Programs & Apps menu or right click XIVLauncher in your start menu.

 ## Plugin API